hmoon96/meal-planner/README.md

 Paste diagram and explain
 ![image](https://github.com/user-attachments/assets/ce7145b7-25b5-4f1a-aba3-96881aae28a5)

-### User Stories and Agile Methodology
-Examples and link to Canban board

 ## UX Design
 ### Wireframes
 This is how I designed the landing page.
 I wanted it to have a simple and clean design, which is intuitive for users.
 I decided to have a hero image, to add a vibrancy to the app from the get go, then include a little bit of information about the purpose of the app below.
 I also made the nav bar and buttons clear, so the users can easily log in, log out, sign up, create and view plans from the home screen.
 ![Landing Page](https://github.com/user-attachments/assets/2bb84854-a69c-48f2-96f3-ccf9d9538e7d) /

 The Mobile, Tablet and Laptop views of the viewing screen were designed as a table.
 The idea behind this was that it would be easier for the user to read which meals were for which day.
 However, as my design evolved, I decided to change this layout to a Bootstrap card.
 This is because it was easier to make this responsive across all screen sizes, therefore a better User Experience overall.
-From this page, users can update and delete their plans, completing the CRUD functionality designed.
+From this page, users can update and delete their plans, completing the CRUD functionality designed./
 ![Mobile Planner View](https://github.com/user-attachments/assets/0e309fd0-03ba-40bc-a904-02038f8cf4cf) /

 ![Tablet Planner View copy](https://github.com/user-attachments/assets/67abf89e-4f82-4dfd-a1f6-fc297f0cd863) /